Skip to main content

 Facts Matter: Building Critical Media Literacy

-Facts Matter is an introductory guide for adult literacy and adult education practitioners who wish to build their students’ knowledge, understanding, skills and confidence in critical thinking, media and digital literacy.
-It was co-published by 80:20 – Educating and Acting for a Better World, an Irish-based charity that promotes popular education on human development and
+This is an introductory guide for adult literacy and adult education practitioners who wish to build their students’ knowledge, understanding, skills and confidence in critical thinking, media and digital literacy.
+Co-published by 80:20 – Educating and Acting for a Better World and NALA (National Adult Literacy Agency).
+Please click on the link below to access

 Skillify – understand your level of digital skills